Optical Parametric Chirped-pulse Amplification

 The largest amplification bandwidth can be reached with certain noncollinear phase-matching schemes, based on, e.g., a BBO amplifier crystal pumped with few-picosecond pulses from a frequency-doubled mode-locked titanium–sapphire laser.
 The term noncollinear optical parametric amplifier (NOPA) has been coined.
 Compared with the above-mentioned high-energy systems, NOPAs typically operate with a relatively short interaction length, much shorter pump pulses and correspondingly lower amplified pulse energies, but reach compressed pulse durations in the few-cycle regime down to ≈ 4–5 femtoseconds.
 For simplicity, the seed pulse can be taken from a supercontinuum derived from the pump laser itself, avoiding the need to synchronize a separate seed laser with the pump laser.

-A range of interesting concepts are currently being explored in this domain.
-For example, there is the idea of wideband phase matching (“achromatic phase matching”) by angularly dispersing the signal beam such that each frequency component of the signal is properly phase-matched.
+A range of interesting concepts can be utilized in this domain.
+For example, one may realize wideband phase matching (“achromatic phase matching”) by angularly dispersing the signal beam such that each frequency component of the signal is properly phase-matched.
 Similar effects are achieved with tilting of the pulse fronts in the amplifier crystal (pulse front matched geometry); even in a collinear geometry, this allows for a very large phase-matching bandwidth [2, 5].
 Wavelength tuning, which makes such systems very interesting for various scientific applications, is sometimes possible in a relatively wide range.
 Another important issue is the precise optimization of stretcher/compressor setups .

 The use of highly nonlinear quasi-phase-matched crystals allows for very high gains with moderate pump pulse energies.
 Although such systems typically generate pulses with durations of hundreds of femtoseconds and energies of microjoules or up to a few millijoules, these performance values are sufficient for a wide range of applications, and such systems can be made very compact and efficient.